Partners and Brands

 At Create Fair Trade, we work with a number of small producers groups across Nepal to source ethically-made products.
 We maintain relationships with each of these to ensure ethical practices are maintained including fair wages, working conditions, and supporting marginalised people.

-An Australian-based business focussing on ethically sourced clothing, accessories and homewares crafted by village people and ethnic minorities in India and Thailand.
+An Australian-based business focusing on ethically sourced clothing, accessories and homewares crafted by village people and ethnic minorities in India and Thailand.
 Karma East clothing embraces traditional handicrafts and natural and sustainable fibres, with a heavy emphasis on hand-dyed cottons, hand-printed fabrics, and hand embroidery.

 An Australian-owned label specialising in artisan jewellery, ethically sourced and handcrafted in Mexico by the Gomez family.
 Each piece is intricately created from miniature flowers which are hand-picked from their garden, dried and designed with Sterling Silver casing into beautiful unique works of art.